-Georgia’s secretary of state says fellow Republicans are pressuring him to find ways to exclude legal ballots
+Ga. secretary of state says fellow Republicans are pressuring him to find ways to exclude legal ballots

 Also that day, Trump tweeted about signature-matching in Georgia and criticized Raffensperger for his management of the state elections: “Georgia Secretary of State, a so-called Republican (RINO), won’t let the people checking the ballots see the signatures for fraud.
 Why?
 Without this the whole process is very unfair and close to meaningless.
 Everyone knows that we won the state.”

-Raffensperger said he will vigorously fight the lawsuit, which would require the matching of ballot envelopes with ballots — potentially exposing individual voters’ electoral choices.
+Raffensperger said he will vigorously fight the lawsuit, which would require the matching of ballot envelopes with ballots — potentially exposing individual voters’ choices.

 “It doesn’t matter what political party or which campaign does that,” Raffensperger said.
 “The secrecy of the vote is sacred.”

-The secretary of state also warned that the Republican attacks on Dominion voting machines could create issues for the two state’s two GOP U.S. senators, Loeffler and David Perdue, who face runoffs on Jan.
-5. that will be administered using the same Dominion machines.
+The secretary of state also warned that the Republican attacks on Dominion voting machines could create issues for the state’s Republican U.S. senators, Loeffler and David Perdue, who face runoffs on Jan.
+5 that will be administered using the same Dominion machines.

 Over the weekend, social media posts began appearing from Trump supporters questioning whether they feel comfortable using Dominion machines in the two runoff elections, which will determine which party controls the Senate.

 “I don’t think it’s helpful when you create doubt in the election process,” Raffensperger said.
-“People might throw up their arms and say, ‘Why vote?’”
+“People might throw up their arms and say, ‘Why vote?’ ”